LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 Complete the body of a function for each main part, and call each function in ``Main`` several times with actual parameters chosen to test it well.
-To label your illustrations, make liberal use of the first function, PrintNums, to display and label inputs and outputs.
+To label your illustrations, make liberal use of the first function, ``PrintNums``, to display and label inputs and outputs.
 Where several tests are appropriate for the same function, you might want to write a separate testing function that prints and labels inputs, passes the data on to the function being tested,